blckclov3r/blckclov3r/README.md

 # Hi there, I'm Engr.
 Aljun Abrenica 💻

-***I am a software developer & engineer from southeast Asia and a computer engineering graduate offering a strong foundation in software development and programming principles across multiple platforms.
+***I am a software developer, and engineer from southeast Asia offering a strong foundation in software development and programming principles across multiple platforms.
 Experienced in object-oriented programming, debugging code, designing interfaces, etc.***